macro32/pcat/README.md

 Still, it doesn't hurt to check out the stuff that will run on Linux.
 I use Shotwell as my photo maanger for no other reason than it runs on Linux and seems OK.
 Can't complain.
 Can't extol.
 Lightroom was recommended  but at first glance it does seem tied to Windows and Mac, so it may be a non-starter.
 Similarly with Luminar.
 I need to investigate more closely and tie down what I actually want.

+It looks like Lightroom only runs on recent Windows versions.
+The only Windows I run is an old XP box for my retro games.
+I have no plans to run Windows in the near future, so it looks like a no go for Lightroom.